klaytn/klaytn-docs/docs/bapp/sdk/caver-java/getting-started.md

 ### Connecting with IPFS <a id="connecting-with-ipfs"></a>

-The `IPFS` class in the `caver.ipfs` package is defined as a class member variable in `Caver`.
-So you can interact IPFS through `Caver`.
+The `IPFS` class in the `caver.ipfs` package is defined as a class member variable in `Caver`, so you can interact with IPFS through `Caver`.

 In order to use an `IPFS` instance through the `Caver` instance, you must call method `setIPFSNode()` first to connect to an IPFS node.